GHROTIC/TheRA-RGARC-Guide/README.md

 ###### ***Default login and password is:<br> Login: ark<br> Password: ark***

 ###### ***If your SSH client (for example Filezilla [recommended] ) asks you for a port, introduce "22".
 Now you can browse through the complete file system and transfer files at will.
-Backup your files before doing any changes this way, highly recommended, almost obligatory if you ask me.***
+Backup your files before doing any changes this way, highly recommended, almost obligatory if you ask me. - Credit to Foxtochop***

 <br>